jeff1evesque/machine-learning/README.md

 ...
 ```

 The logic in the first line implies, save the dataset (as `dump.rdb`) after 900 seconds (15 minutes), if there is at least 1 change to the dataset.
-This allows `dump.rdb` to be loaded into memory, at each redis start-up.
+This allows `dump.rdb` to be loaded into memory, at each redis server start-up.

 **Note:** the term *dataset* refers to the full redis data stored in memory.